JoaoQB/42_5_ft_irc/README.md

 **EXAMPLE**

 Let's imagine we are using **blocking operations**.
 We have a server running and a client is connected to it using the **Netcat(nc)** tool.
-Netcat is often is used to manually send and recieve data over network sockets.
+Netcat is often is used to manually send and receive data over network sockets.

 If we type some characters into the netcat terminal on the client side but don't press Enter(send), this characters are buffered locally on the client but not sent to the server.
 Meanwhile the server is performing a blocking read operation on that client's socket.